MichaelGalo/terminal-journal/README.md

 # Terminal Journal

+> **Disclaimer:** This script was designed for macOS.
+It will not work natively on Windows without adaptation.
+For Windows, consider using Git Bash, WSL, or rewriting the script in PowerShell.

 This repository contains a simple shell script (`journal.sh`) for maintaining a personal journal directly from your terminal.
 The script is designed to help you quickly jot down notes, thoughts, or logs, and automatically commit and push your entries to a private GitHub repository for secure, version-controlled storage.
 It was originally a pet project of mine to learn how to use Bash a little better.

 ## Features